mcdxn/google-books-preview-pages-downloader/README.md

 How to use:

-- Once you are on the start page of the book you are previewing, open Chrome's JavaScript Console (Cmd+Opt+J).
+- Once you are on the start page of the book you are previewing, right click and choose Inspect to open Chrome's JavaScript console.
+This is an important step, otherwise Chrome will not load the iframe.
 - Copy the GBPPD JavaScript code and paste it on the console, then press ENTER.
 - Start GBPPD by typing on the console gbppd.start(), then press ENTER.
 - It will start scrolling automatically the pages and each time a page loads the GBPPD will capture it.